toshi0383/ImageOverlay/README.md

 ## tvOS 9 and tvOS 10
 ![](https://github.com/toshi0383/assets/blob/master/ImageOverlay/imageoverlay-tvos10.gif?raw=true)

-NOTE: Everything is rendered as image on tvOS 10 or earlier.
+**NOTE**: Everything is rendered as image on tvOS 10 or earlier.

 # How to use
 ## Setting and clearing image
 - `imageView.io.addOverlays(with:overlays:)`
 - `imageView.io.clearOverlays()`

-NOTE: Don't nil-out imageView.image, otherwise overlayContentView doesn't get motion effects anymore.
+**NOTE**: Don't nil-out imageView.image, otherwise overlayContentView doesn't get motion effects anymore.
 Seems like Apple's bug and I'm going to file a bug-report.
 Maybe you should too💪

 ## `OverlayProtocol`: CALayer based overlay
 Conform to either `OverlayProtocol` to define your own overlay.